Skip to content Skip to footer

 Lifestyle choices and environmental factors can exacerbate the risk of developing OSA.
 Smoking inflames and irritates the airway.
 Alcohol and some medications relax throat muscles.

-Both can cause airway obstruction during sleep.
-Even the sleeping position matters.
 Sleeping on the back lets gravity pull the tongue and soft tissues back.
 This may block the airway.
 Environmental allergens can also swell airway tissues and further restrict airflow.

 Diagnosis And Assessment